 On-the-job injuries can force employees out of work while recovering from their injuries or occupational diseases.
 Paying expensive medical fees while not earning income from work can derail even the most carefully planned household budgets, and leave workers stranded with financial troubles.

-Workers compensation exists to aid employees in these distressing situations.
+Workers' compensation exists to aid employees in these distressing situations.
 This program provides state-mandated insurance to workers who suffer from injuries while on the job.
 Employees receive benefit payouts when these injuries occur, so that they can recover and financially adapt without fearing their medical expenses.
-Workers compensation is crucial to many South Carolinians, and our Columbia injury attorneys ensure that these employees receive the benefits they deserve.
+Workers' compensation is crucial to many in South Carolina, and our Columbia injury attorneys ensure that these employees receive the benefits they deserve.

 - If the employer fails to report the accident

 - If the employer denies the employee sustained the injury during work time

 - If the employee believes he or she did not receive the appropriate benefits